Key takeaways

 How Can You Choose the Right Easy Classes to Take?

 Look for courses that match your natural strengths.
+Some students also search for easy classes to take in college online, especially when they want more flexible schedules.
 If you like writing, go for creative or reflective courses.
 If you’re visual or hands-on, art or performance-based classes will feel easier.
 And if you’re a strong communicator, consider speech, sociology, or media studies.

 Ask yourself: